RajenRanjithkumar/WhatsApp/README.md

 | <img src="screenshot_whatsapp/Screenshot_20220922-165426_WhatsApp.jpg" height=400 width=210> <P>Settings Fragment | <img src="screenshot_whatsapp/Screenshot_20220922-171421_WhatsApp.jpg" height=400 width=210> <P>Chats Activity | <img src="screenshot_whatsapp/Screenshot_20220922-171432_WhatsApp.jpg" height=400 width=210>
 | ---------------------------------------------- | -------------------------------------------- | ------------------------------------------- |

+  ## :dart: Upcoming features
+  - Users will be able to send and recieve images and videos.
+  - Users will be able to create groups.
+  - Users will be able to all upload stories.
+  - Users will be able to login using sign in with Google.

   ## :coffee: Support
   <a href="https://www.buymeacoffee.com/ranjith">
   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height=100 width=350></a>